Cooper Union for the Advancement of Science and Art Data & Information Overview

 Student Loan Debt

-The student loan default rate at Cooper Union is 5.8%.
-This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.
+The student loan default rate at Cooper Union is 9.0%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 How Much Money Do Cooper Union Graduates Make?students who graduate with a bachelor's degree from Cooper Union make about $64,900 a year during their first few years of employment after graduation.
 This is good news for future Cooper Union graduates since it is 63% more than the average college graduate's salary of $39,802 per year.